Automattic/phpcs-neutron-standard/README.md

 **New code SHOULD use PHP array functions when possible to clarify the purpose of a loop.**

 Using `foreach` is convenient, but can hide the purpose of a loop.
-This is subjective, and so it's hard to have a hard rule, but in general it's worth considering what you actually want to do with a loop and see if it's possible to make its meaning explicit by using an array function.
+This is subjective, and so it's hard to have a hard rule, but in general it's worth considering what you actually want to do with a loop and see if it's possible to make its meaning explicit by using an array function (`array_map`, `array_filter`, `array_reduce`, etc.).

 If a loop does multiple things, then we must consider if it's worthwhile to split it into multiple loops, each which only do one thing.
 This might at first seem less efficient, but in many cases the arrays in question are quite small and multiple loops will increase readability much more than they will affect performance.